jimstudt/ook-decoder/README.md

 ### Building on Mac OS X ###

+You will need the rtl-sdr library to build.
+You can install this with:

+    $ brew install librtlsdr

-Building rtl-sdr is a nuisance under Mac OS X. You will need to install a bunch of utilities.
+If you have to build rtl-sdr, you will need to install a bunch of utilities.
 I made it build with:

     $ sudo chmod 2775 /usr/local/include
     $ brew install cmake